Singleton

 Singleton has a typical household mix, with a higher-than-average median household size

-Family households account for 72.2% of all households, including 32.9% couples with children, 26.0% couples without children, and 12.3% single parent families.
-Non-family households constitute the remaining 27.8%, with lone person households at 25.3% and group households comprising 2.5%.
-The median household size is 2.6 people, larger than the Rest of NSW average of 2.4.
+Family households dominate at 72.2% of all households, comprising 32.9% couples with children, 26.0% couples without children, and 12.3% single parent families.
+Non-family households make up the remaining 27.8%, with lone person households at 25.3% and group households comprising 2.5% of the total.
+The median household size of 2.6 people is larger than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households